scriptituk/xfade-easing/README.md

 > Still working on this Readme!
 ## Summary

-Xfade is a FFmpeg video transition filter which facilitates custom effects using an expression evaluator.
+Xfade is a FFmpeg video transition filter which provides an expression evaluator for custom effects.

-This is a port of Robert Penner’s easing equations coded as custom xfade expressions.
+This is a port of Robert Penner’s standard easing equations coded as custom xfade expressions.
 It also ports most xfade transitions, some [GL Transitions](https://github.com/gl-transitions/gl-transitions) and other transitions for use in tandem with the easing expressions to ease the transition effect.

 Deployment involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concaternation of an easing expression and a transition expression.